iver56/audiomentations/README.md

 0 dBFS, i.e. the loudest level allowed if all samples must be between -1 and 1.
 Also known as peak normalization.

+## `Padding`

+_To be released in v0.23.0_

+Apply padding to the audio signal - take a fraction of the end or the start of the audio and replace that part with padding.
+This can be useful for preparing ML models with constant input length for padded inputs.

 ## `PeakingFilter`

 _Added in v0.21.0_